Code-Institute-Submissions/TGC-Django-Proj4/README.md

     - Staged content is then commited with a clear defined message with `git commit -m "<msg>"` or by typing in the Source Control UI Tab of Gitpod and pressing the Tick above it
     - The commits are then pushed to the origin GitHub linked to the IDE via `git push -u origin master` or push option in the Source Control UI tab of Gitpod

-Deployment to Heroku is performed using command lines:
+Deployment to Heroku is performed using command lines (Setup steps taken from Paul KunXin, lecturer of Trent Global):
-- Ensure you have requirements.txt file available already, if not use `pip3 install -r requirements.txt`
 - First Install Heroku on your local machine with `sudo snap install heroku --classic`, skip this step if it is already installed
+    - Install all dependencies with `sudo apt install libpg-dev python3-dev`
+    - Install all relevant packages with `pip3 install gunicorn` `pip3 install psycopg2` `pip3 install Pillow` `pip3 install whitenoise` `pip3 install dj_database_url`
+    - Add whitenoise to the Middleware in the `settings.py` of the main app `whitenoise.middleware.WhiteNoiseMiddleWare`
+    - Enable whitenoise to work by adding `STATIC_ROOT=os.path.join(BASE_DIR, 'staticfiles')` into the `settings.py`
     - Log in into Heroku using `heroku login -i`
     - Create a new app on Herkou `heroku create <app-name>` , as app name needs to be unique throughout the web, it is suggested to put your initials before the app name
-    - Verify the remotes that have been added with `git remote -v`
+    - Verify the remotes that have been added with `git remote -v`, both your github and heroku
-    - Install Gunicorn with `pip3 install gunicorn`
+    - Copy your environment variables from .env file to heroku app dashboard config var settings
-    - Create a `Procfile` (no extenstion) and add in to file the FIRST LINE ONLY `web gunicorn <your main app name without .py>:app`
+    - Create a `Procfile` (no extenstion) and add in to file the FIRST LINE ONLY `web: gunicorn <your main app name>.wsgi:application`
+    - Change the `ALLOWED_HOSTS` in the `settings.py` to allow the domain name from heroku, `https://<heroku link>.herokuapp.com`
     - Freeze your imports and dependencies with `pip3 freeze --local > requirement.txt`
     - Finally commit your changes and push to Heroku using `git add.` `git commit -m "<msg>"` then `git push heroku master`
+    - Setup the new postgres database on heroku, type `heroku config` into terminal and copy the DATABASE_URL value and add it into the .env file `export DATABASE_URL="<database_url>"`
+    - Export all your sqlite databse information use `python3 manage.py dumpdata --natural-primary --natural-foreign > dump.json`
+    - Change the database settings first `import dj_database_url` then in `settings.py` comment out the old DATABASES setting(keep if you need to access old sqlite database) then add in `DATABASES = {'default, dj_database_url.parse(os.environ["DATABASE_URL"])}`
+    - Migrate to new postgres database with `python3 manage.py migrate`
+    - Load all data from dump.json into database with `python3 manage.py loaddata dump.json`
+    - Finally commit your database changes and push to Heroku using `git add.` `git commit -m "Updated settings.py"` then `git push heroku master`

 #### Setting Up Env For Heroku ####

 Head to the [Heroku](https://www.heroku.com/ "Heroku Cloud Application Platform") webpage and login to your dash board
 - Choose the correct application you made previously
     - Under the Settings Tab --> Config Vars (Reveal Config Vars)
-    - Add in your Var keys like `MONGO_URL` and `SECRET_KEY` and their respective values
+    - Add in your Var keys from the .env to the dashboard, ___Extreme Caution___: avoid any trailing whitespaces in the values.
-    - Click on `Open App` at the navbar above to see your webpage

 #### Downloading Locally ####